CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 For this feature, the HTTP method is GET and there are no parameters or body necessary for invocation.
 The response would return a body that contains the JSON-formatted data for all of the courses and a HTTP 201 successfully created status code on completion.
 Some errors could occur if the request is unable to reach the server in the specified time.

 ### QA
+Expected Output: All offered courses are returned
+All given attributes (class subject, and difficulty level) are returned with courses Ex.
+Course = Algebra II, Attributes = Pre-AP and Math